Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-Interactions_Slides.md

 ```

 Notice that this number that we get back is the little endian (SCALE) encoded value that we passed in at first.

+---

+## `subxt`

+- Something analogous to `PJS api` for Rust.
+- The real magic is that it generates the types by fetching the metadata at compile time, or linking
+  it statically.
+- ..It might need manual updates when the code, and therefore the metadata changes.